manasayelamarthy/Logistic-regression-from-scratch/README.md

 ## Dataset

-The dataset used in this project consists of numerical features and corresponding class labels.
+The Dataset is taken from kaggle which is titanic_dataset.The dataset used in this project consists of numerical features and corresponding class labels.
 Preprocessing steps include:

 Handling missing values